-/app https://your-app.com in iCanText.ICT_HELLO via postMessage.instanceId, the localPeerId and the localPseudonym.We provide a lightweight, promise-based SDK to handle the complexity of postMessage communication and handshaking.
+/app https://your-app.com.ICT_HELLO signal via postMessage to the parent window.ICT_INIT payload containing the instanceId, the user's localPeerId, localPseudonym, and its Display Mode.READY.
+All subsequent P2P operations are cryptographically locked to this specific app instance.We provide a lightweight, promise-based SDK to handle the complexity of postMessage communication and handshaking.

 Include it in your HTML: